 We welcome you to our community of faith and invite you to join us in a caring and welcoming community.

 At the center of life at St. Mark’s Episcopal Church is our worship of God.
-Every Sunday, we celebrate the Eucharist – (some call it Holy Communion or The Lord’s Supper) – at 8 a.m. and 10 a.m.
+Every Sunday, we celebrate the Eucharist – (some call it Holy Communion or The Lord’s Supper).

 Our services follow the Book of Common Prayer, which is the worship guide of The Episcopal Church.
 It can be downloaded for free from here.

 At St. Marks, our normal Sunday Worship includes a single service of Holy Eucharist.
 Our Sunday service moved to 9:30 am to better allow families and folks commuting in to join for worship.

 Our Priest preaches a sermon which is based on the Scripture readings assigned for the day.